orstavik/JoiEvents/docs/1c_event_propagation/11_WhatIs_AsyncPropagation.md

 **if you inside an event listener queue a task in the microtask queue, you often don't know if this task will run before or after the next event listener in line.**

 There are exceptions to this rule:
- * If you listen for `error` or some other event the browser dispatches sync, then you know microtask triggered by your event listener will always run after all the other event listeners for the same event.
+ * If you listen for `error` event or some similar that the browser *always* dispatches in sync mode, then you know that microtask triggered by your event listener will always run *after* all the other event listeners for the same event has been triggered.
- * If you know that no script in your app dispatches a `click` event, then you know that microtasks queued from inside any `click` event listener will run before the next event listener.
+ * If you know that no script in your app dispatches a `click` event (or another event the browser dispatches async), then you know that microtasks queued from inside any `click` event listener will run before the next event listener.

 But still the problem remains.
 If scripts might dispatch "async events" such as `click` in your app either now or in the future, then inside event listeners for such apps, the timing of microtasks vs. other event listeners is uncertain.
+And uncertainty is at the center of "fear, uncertainty, and doubt".

 ## Implementation of async event propagation function